yanisaspic/fEVE/README.md

 # fEVE: An Alternative Framework to -Omics Ensemble Clustering

-fEVE is an alternative approach to integrate multiple clustering results, generated with -omics datasets.
-Instead of minimizing the differences of multiple clustering results generated with a panel of methods fEVE describes these differences, and it leverages them to identify clusters that are robust to the method used.
+fEVE is an alternative approach to integrate multiple clustering results of -omics datasets.
+Instead of minimizing the differences across clustering predictions, fEVE describes these differences, and it leverages them to identify clusters that are robust to the method used.

 Currently, two instances of the fEVE framework have been implemented:

--   **scEVE:** an instance that analyzes single-cell transcriptomics datasets, using four clustering methods.
+-   **scEVE:** a specialized instance that analyzes single-cell transcriptomics datasets, using four scRNA-seq clustering methods.
 An in-depth justification of our methodological choices is available in the scEVE Method paper (in press).

--   **brEVE:** an instance that analyzes bulk transcriptomics datasets, using four clustering methods.
+-   **fEVE:** a generic instance that analyzes -omics datasets, using four data-agnostic clustering methods.
 A brief overview of our methodological choices is available in the fEVE Application Notes paper (in writing).

 ## Installation